 We face competition in our markets by our competitors and may lack sufficient financial or other resources to compete successfully.
-Mergers or other strategic transactions involving our competitors could weaken our competitive position, which could adversely affect our ability to compete effectively and harm our results of operations.
+Mergers or other strategic transactions involving our competitors could adversely affect our ability to compete effectively and harm our results of operations.

-The cloud-based communications and connected services industries are highly competitive.
-We face continued competition from (i) established communications providers, such as AT&T Inc., Comcast Corporation and Verizon Communications Inc. in the U.S., and Rogers Communications Inc. and others in Canada; (ii) other communications companies such as 8x8, Inc., magicJack VocalTec Ltd., RingCentral, Inc. and Vonage Holdings Corp.; (iii) companies such as Broadsoft, Inc. (recently acquired by Cisco Systems, Inc.) and Microsoft Corporation that generally license their software and their resellers; (iv) traditional on-premise, hardware communications providers, such as Avaya Inc., Cisco Systems, Inc., Mitel, Inc., and their resellers; (v) mobile communications app companies providing "over-the-top" solutions, such as LINE Corporation, Pinger, Inc., Viber (Rakuten, Inc.) and WhatsApp Inc.; and (vi) large internet companies, such as Google and its free calling service, Google Voice, and the Google Home personal assistant device, for which Google recently launched a free outbound calling service, and Amazon and its Alexa platform and Alexa free calling service.
+The cloud-based communications and connected services industries are highly competitive and may increase in the future.
+We face continued competition from the following:

+- Established communications providers, such as AT&T Inc., Comcast Corporation and Verizon Communications Inc. and Rogers Communications Inc; - Other communications companies such as 8x8 Inc., Coredial LLC, Evolve IP LLC, Intermedia.net Inc., RingCentral Inc. and Vonage Holdings Corp; - Traditional on-premise, hardware business communications providers such as Avaya Inc., Cisco Systems, Inc. and Mitel, Inc.; - Mobile communications app companies providing "over-the-top" solutions, such as LINE Corporation, Pinger Inc., Viber (Rakuten, Inc.) and WhatsApp Inc.; and - Large internet companies offer services with features that compete with some of what we offer.
+These include Amazon, through its platform and Alexa free calling service, as well as Google through its free calling service, Google Voice, and the Google Home personal assistant device, for which Google launched a free outbound calling service.

 All of these companies currently or may in the future host their solutions through the cloud.

-We also face competition in the home security market from (i) established providers such as SimpliSafe and ADT, as well as from (ii) new home security offerings such as Nest Secure and Ring Protect (Amazon recently acquired Ring Inc.).
+We also face competition in the home security market from (i) established providers such as Arlo Technologies Inc., SimpliSafe and ADT as well as from (ii) new home security offerings such as Nest Secure and Ring Protect, an Amazon company.

-We believe that some of our existing competitors may consolidate or be acquired.
-For example, Cisco Systems, Inc. completed its acquisition of BroadSoft, Inc., in February 2018 and Mitel, Inc. completed its acquisition of ShoreTel, Inc., in September 2017.
-In addition, some of our competitors may enter into new alliances with each other or may establish or strengthen cooperative relationships with systems integrators, third-party consulting firms or other parties.
+In addition, some of our competitors have been acquired, and may in the future consolidate with or be acquired by, other companies and competitors.
+Some of our competitors may enter into new alliances with each other or may establish or strengthen cooperative relationships with systems integrators, third-party consulting firms or other parties.
 Any such consolidation, acquisition, alliance or cooperative relationship could adversely affect our ability to compete effectively and lead to pricing pressure and our loss of market share, and could result in a competitor with greater financial, technical, marketing, service and other resources, all of which could harm our business, results of operations and financial condition.